 London, England, United Kingdom

-Founded in January 2019, Bellwether Industries is based out of London, England with the mission to provide electric vertical takeoff and landing (eVTOL) Urban Air Mobility (UAM) aircraft for use in cities worldwide.
+Founded in January 2019, Bellwether Industries is based out of London, England with the mission to provide electric vertical takeoff and landing (eVTOL) advanced air mobility (AAM) aircraft (formerly called urban air mobility) for use in cities worldwide.
 Bellwether now has offices across the United Kingdom, Taiwan, China and UAE.
+The company's website states their founding members initial interest and beginning into the eVTOL industry was in 2014 when they started building their first hovercraft called the Gazelle.
+The company has stated they've raised $1million USD in 2021 and are still looking for investors to raise funds to make a full scale prototype.

 The company is focusing on making eVTOL aircraft, the system allowing the aircraft to fly safely in an urban environment and provide the necessary infrastructure for aircraft to take off and land from.